• You are here:

 Collins mentioned the generational gap again when discussion turned to the likelihood of reelection or retirement of D.C.
 Congresswoman Eleanor Holmes Norton.
 POLITICO transportation reporter Chris Marquette said that he had observed Norton’s increasing mobility issues; Sherwood responded that the determination of whether or not Norton continues her longtime service should hinge on the question of her mental capacity, rather than physical disability or age.
 Collins pushed back, saying that the large number of elderly political representatives contributed to generational disconnect and resulted in a gerontocracy.

-Asked about whether Mayor Muriel Bowser would seek another term, the group expressed uncertainty, though they felt she stood a strong chance of success if she did seek reelection.
+Asked about another term for Mayor Muriel Bowser, the group felt she stood a strong chance of success if she did seek reelection.
 “This is mayor-for-life territory,” said Washington Post reporter Meagan Flynn, comparing Bowser to legendary D.C. figure Marion Barry.

 Issues relating to infrastructure made up a significant part of the conversation.
 Marquette discussed the investigations resulting from the midair collision that took place over the Potomac earlier this year, improvements to the Metro system, and anticipated confusion over Metrobus line name and stop changes.